 Standards and Best Practices

 The Interagency Security Committee's standards and best practices are designed for Federal security professionals responsible for protecting nonmilitary Federal facilities in the United States.
 The ISC standards and best practices help Federal security professionals implement security policies and mandatory standards.
-The standards, the Physical Security Criteria for Federal Facilities and the Design-Basis Threat, represent the most comprehensive Federal facility security standards created to date.
+The Physical Security Criteria for Federal Facilities and the Design-Basis Threat Report represent the most comprehensive Federal facility security standards created to date.
+However, these standards have been incorporated with other standards and guidance, to create the Risk Management Process: An Interagency Security Committee Standard.

 Read about ISC standards and best practices.